IBM/IBM-RTAS-GitHub-Action/README.md

-# IBM-RTAS-GitHub-Action
+# devopsauto-testserver-actions
-These are gitHub Action workflow for RTAS
+These are gitHub Action workflow for IBM DevOps Automation Test Server